US jobless claims plunge to 576,000, lowest since pandemic

 Still, not all unemployment applications are approved.
 The government reports each week on how many people have applied for aid — but not how many have actually received it.
 Claims are rejected if the applicants hadn’t earned enough money to qualify or had been fired or quit their jobs.
 Unemployment aid is intended for people who have been laid off through no fault of their own.

+Michael Feroli, an economist at JPMorgan Chase, has found that the proportion of unemployment claims that are approved plummeted in the winter months.
+In February, for example, fewer than 25% of applications were approved and paid, Feroli discovered, down from a long-run average of about 45%.
+That suggests that the current level of jobless claims has been artificially inflated as more Americans seek benefits, because of the higher payments, even though some don’t actually qualify.

 Most analysts have grown bullish about the economy’s prospects for the coming months.
-They include Federal Reserve Chair

-Jerome Powell, who expressed his belief in an appearance last Sunday on “60 Minutes” that the economy is at “an inflection point” appears poised for a boom.
+They include Federal Reserve Chair Jerome Powell, who expressed his belief in an appearance last Sunday on “60 Minutes” that the economy is at “an inflection point” and appears poised for a boom.

 “We feel like we’re at a place where the economy’s about to start growing much more quickly and job creation coming in much more quickly,” Powell said.
 “This growth that we’re expecting in the second half of this year is going to be very strong.
 And job creation, I would expect to be very strong.”